eoincampbell/eoincampbell.github.io/about.md

 I enjoy [photography][flickr] & try and get out with my camera as much as possible.

-if you'd like to contact me you can send me an email to my personal email address: <a href="#">myfirstname.mysurname@gmail.com</a>
+if you'd like to contact me you can send me an email to my personal email address: myfirstname.mysurname@gmail.com

+***Eoin Campbell***

 [github]: https://github.com/eoincampbell
 [stackoverflow]: http://stackoverflow.com/users/30155/eoin-campbell